GreatRed Lake Gold

 Technical Disclosure

 Technical and scientific information on this page has been prepared in accordance with the disclosure standards of National Instrument 43-101 — Standards of Disclosure for Mineral Projects, and reviewed by the Company’s designated Qualified Person.
 Historical results referenced from neighbouring properties are not necessarily indicative of mineralization on the Company’s claims.
+Target priorities and program timing are subject to change based on results, financing, and seasonality.